What is a Planisphere?

 Finding Sunset/Sunrise with your Planisphere

-One last little 'trick' that I'm going to share with you is how to use your planisphere to learn the approximate sunrise and sunset time on any given day of the year.
+One last little ‘trick’ that we’re going to share with you is how to use your planisphere to learn the approximate sunrise and sunset time on any given day of the year.

-This time, set the planisphere so that midday is against the 20th November.
+This time, set the planisphere so that midday is aligned with 20th November.

 Draw an imaginary line from the centre of the planisphere to the 20th November and, where it crosses the ecliptic is approximately where the sun is located on the sky on this date.